pepstock-org/Charba-Wiki/docs/Axes.md

 public interface AxisTickToLabelConversionCallback {

    /**
-    * Callback that runs before ticks are converted into strings.
+    * Callback that runs before ticks are converted in strings.
     *
     * @param axis axis instance where this callback as been defined
     * @param item axis item instance